-7.2 Disclosure at meetings
+6.2 Disclosure at meetings

-In addition to providing a written statement of their interests, College members should declare any identified conflict prior to the consideration of relevant matters, as outlined in this policy.
+In addition to providing a written statement of their interests, College members should declare any identified conflict prior to the consideration of relevant matters.

-7.3 Failure to disclose
+6.3 Failure to disclose

 Failing to disclose a conflict of interest, whether actual, potential or perceived, may be regarded as a breach of this policy and may constitute a breach of duties, including duties under the Corporations Act 2001 (Cth).